jmadala/workshop-cultivating-coders/README.md

 **Working with the Web Console**

-Open a browser window (preferably in Google Chrome) and go to the following URL: https://thedigitalgarage.io:8443 by right clicking on the link and have the browser open the page in a new tab or new browser window
+Open a browser window (**preferably in Google Chrome**) and go to the following URL: https://thedigitalgarage.io:8443 by right clicking on the link and have the browser open the page in a new tab or new browser window

 [insert image of login screen]

-Please register and verify your account to create your Digital Garage user profile.
+Please register and follow the steps to verify your account and create your Digital Garage user profile.

 Since this is the first time you will be making a project on Digital Grage, you will be taken directly to the “Select Image or Template" screen.

 [insert image of a clean "Select Image of Template" screen]

-Upon future logins, once you have a roster of projects in your account, you will instead be taken to a list of projects associated with your user account:

-Since this is the first time you are logging in, and you do not have a project, let's create one.
+Upon future logins, once you have a roster of projects in your account, you will instead be taken to a list of projects associated with your user account.
+For now, since you do not have a project, let's create one.

 Click the orange **Add Project** button (the folder with a "+" symbol).
 The next screen will ask you for the name, display name and description of the project.